itamarcps/pathtracker/README.md

 `/pathtracker depth on`

-*Renders tracking cubes on top of all blocks, ignoring depth.*
+*Renders tracking lines on top of all blocks, ignoring depth.*

 - **Disable Depth Override**:

 `/pathtracker depth off`

-*Respects depth, allowing cubes to be occluded by opaque blocks.*
+*Respects depth, allowing lines to be occluded by opaque blocks.*

 #### 7. **Transparency**